 Get the Deep Point Blade, if you want something that will last a long time compared to blade that comes within the box.

-4. Can you Use Cricut Cartridges with Cricut Explore Air?
+Can You Use Cricut Cartridges With Cricut Explore Air?

 With the modern Cricut Explore machines, Cricut eliminated the use of cartridges, and everything can be done online.